-String contention refers to the scenario in which there is more than one qualified application for the identical gTLD string or for similar gTLD strings that are so similar that they create a probability of detrimental user confusion if more than one is delegated.
-In this Applicant Guidebook, "similar" means strings so similar that they create a probability of user confusion if more than one of the strings is delegated into the root zone.
+String contention refers to the scenario in which there is more than one qualified application for the identical gTLD string or for gTLD strings that are so similar that they create a probability of detrimental user confusion if more than one is delegated.
 Applicants are encouraged to resolve string contention cases among themselves prior to the string contention resolution stage.
-In the absence of resolution by the contending applicants, string contention cases are resolved either through a community priority evaluation (if a community-based applicant elects it) or through an auction.
+In the absence of resolution by the contending applicants, sString contention cases are resolved either through a community priority (comparative) evaluation (if a community-based applicant elects it) or through an auction.

 In the event of contention between applied-for gTLD strings that represent geographical names, the parties may be required to follow a different process to resolve the contention.
-See subsection 2.2.1.4 of Module 2 for more information.
+See subsection 2.42.1.4 of Module 2 for more information.